danieljharvey/redux-atomic/README.md

 export numberReducer;
 export actions = {
     numberBiggener,
-    numberSmallener,
-    nameChanger
+    numberSmallener
 }
 ```

-I'm trying to be fair and not make some exagerated stuff, and typings do make stuff more verbose, but that's still at lot of stuff.
-With a few more actions you'd be irresponsible not to move the action creators and reducer into separate folders, and then all the constants need exporting/importing etc etc.
+The names are a bit ridiculous, granted, and typings do make stuff more verbose, but that's still at lot of stuff.
+With a few more actions you'd be irresponsible not to move the action creators and reducer into separate folders, and then all the constants need exporting/importing etc etc. All in all in that's a lot of code that's not describing much of anything.

 ### Surely working in this way ties each action to each reducer?

 Yes true.
-It's not to say that having one action that affects multiple reducers is not useful, but is quite rare - Redux Atomic's aim is to make the 90% case of 1-1 action-reducer relationships easier to do.
+The main actions Redux Atomic creates are designed to make the 90%-of-the-time case of 1-1 action-reducer relationships easier to do.
+To allow your reducer to pick up global actions, see the `listeners` parameter for `createAtomic()` below.

 ### Can I still view these actions in Redux Dev Tools etc?